 For better or worse, things posted to the internet can last forever.
 Even when shamers feel remorse and try to delete a post, it is often too late.
 Most of today’s internet users now know how to take screenshots of posts, making the post last forever even if it is later removed.
 The same is even more true for viral posts.

-If several websites repost the content or news publications pick up the story, there is no going back.
+If several scraper sites repost the content or news publications pick up the story, there is no going back.
 You may be able to convince a website or two to remove the content but preventing reposts will likely become a never-ending game of cat and mouse.

 Online Defamation Fact: an absolute defense to a charge of defamation is “truth.”
 Not only can individual defendants defend themselves by claiming their statements were true, news publications often rely on the defense of truth.
 While some news publications will modify minor inaccuracies, they will rarely remove content that is substantially truthful.